-Students in grades 1-3 are required to demonstrate satisfactory progress in Reading, Language Arts/English, and Math in order to progress to the next grade level.
-The Director of Curriculum and Instruction, in consultation with teachers and the Principal, will determine whether satisfactory progress has been made before promotion to the next grade level.
+All students in grades 1-8 are required to demonstrate satisfactory progress in Reading, Language Arts or English, and Math in order to be promoted to the next grade level.
+Report card grades from quarters one through four will be averaged to derive the year-end average grade.
+A minimum year-end average grade of 68% in each of these subjects is required for promotion.
+Overall academic progress in other content areas can also be considered in a promotion decision.
+The Director of Curriculum and Instruction, in consultation with teachers and the Principal, will determine whether satisfactory progress has been made before promotion.